-Once you have a goal in your mind, you’ve reached the first step to goal setting.
-Unfortunately, goal setting isn’t just as simple as thinking of an idea that you’d like to happen, then trying to achieve it.
+Once you have a goal in mind, you’ve reached the first step to goal setting.
+Unfortunately, goal setting isn’t as simple as thinking of an idea you’d like to happen and then trying to achieve it.
 Achieving your goals can be really difficult, especially without motivation and direction.
-The best way to stay motivated and be successful is to set SMART goals.
+The best way to stay motivated and successful is to set SMART goals.

 What are SMART goals?

 Setting SMART goals are a really common method used by many!
-You’ll probably encounter SMART goals soon in life if you haven’t already, particularly if you’re going to college, university, or are starting your career.
-However, it’s never too early to start using this tried and tested method to create goals.
+You’ll probably encounter SMART goals soon in life if you haven’t already, particularly if you’re going to college or university or are starting your career.
+However, it’s never too early to use this tried and tested method to create goals.

 A SMART goal stands for…

-- Specific – States exactly what you’d like to accomplish
+- Specific – States precisely what you’d like to accomplish

-- Measurable – Progress is trackable and you know when you’d like to acheive it by
+- Measurable – Progress is trackable, and you know when you’d like to achieve it by

-- Attainable – It is possible for you to acheive your goal
+- Attainable – It is possible for you to achieve your goal

-- Relevant – It is alligned with your values, interests and other goals
+- Relevant – It is aligned with your values, interests and other goals

-- Timeley – Includes a firm but fair deadline
+- Timely – Includes a firm but fair deadline

 Be sure to save this graphic to help you make your SMART goals!